 This carbonate is not very soluble and it can easily drop out of solution.
 This usually occurs if we fail to maintain our swimming pool water balance.

 As I mentioned earlier, calcium is not very soluble . this is especially true as the temperature of your swimming pool or spa increases.
-Because of this problem, managing hot water systems (hot tubs and spas) becomes a very difficult task.
+Because of this problem, managing hot water systems such as hot tubs and spas becomes a very difficult task.

-Ideally you want the level for this pool parameter to be between 200 and 400 ppm (parts per million).
+Ideally you want the hardness of the calcium level in your swimming pool to be between 200 and 400 ppm (parts per million).
 Whenever it reaches a level of 1000 ppm, maintaining the other factors in your pool water chemistry will be practically impossible.
 These include:

 For example, there are many pools that have finishes that are either made of cement or plaster.

-Calcium carbonate is one of the main component in these types of surfaces.
+Calcium carbonate is one of the main component in these types of pool surfaces.